fuzunist/testing_case/README.md

 1.  **Ensure the emulators are running** (see steps above).

 2.  **Run the tests:**
-    Make sure your virtual environment is activated (`source functions/venv/bin/activate`) and run the following command from the project root:
+    Make sure your virtual environment is activated and run the following command from the project root:

     ```bash
+    cd functions && source venv/bin/activate && cd ..
-    pytest
+    FIRESTORE_EMULATOR_HOST="127.0.0.1:8080" pytest
     ```

     The test suite covers: